 When air is still around

 Is happiness still possible in a world that seems to be collapsing both physically and morally?
 In their new work When Air Is Still Around, Avi Kaiser and Sergio Antonino confront the body, nature, the environment and their relationship.
-Their choreography contains original fragments and variations from the symphonies of Ludwig van Beethoven, whose 250th birthday is celebrated worldwide in 2020.
+Their choreography includes original fragments and variations from the symphonies of Ludwig van Beethoven, whose 250th birthday is celebrated worldwide in 2020.
 Beethoven's works can be understood as a grandiose apotheosis and praise of the magnificence of nature, but also of its destructive power.
-The 6th Symphony, also known as the Pastoral, seems to have become a symbol of the change of our planet and the struggle to save it.
+The 6th symphony, also known as the Pastoral, seems to have become a symbol of the transformation of our planet and the struggle to save it.
 With fragments of the 6th, 7th and 9th symphonies and with further musical material, Emperor and Antonino dive into this conflictive and complex field of sensations.

 Choreography and dance: Avi Emperor Sergio Antonino